Today we’re checking out an exciting new earphone from Scottish outfit RHA, the CL2 Planar.

 Sound is the only area where I felt the CL2 Planar fell short, which is a bit of a disappointment given RHA’s development time for such a compact planar driver.
 It shows off some impressive technical prowess, but that doesn’t doesn’t quite make up for the unnatural sounding mids, especially when pitting it against the competition.
 The treble on the other hand is rife with clarity and texture.
 The bass is too, providing one of the better low end experiences I’ve had so far.
 The depth it reaches and the articulation it shows is outstanding.
 While I enjoyed my time with the CL2, it was less because they blew my mind with how they sounded, and more because of how great of an experience they were elsewhere.

-If you’re looking for a new flagship, one that provides a unique sound experience that is backed up with an insanely flexible and decked out accessory kit, the CL2 is definitely worth checking out.
+If you’re looking for a new flagship, one that provides a unique sound experience that is backed up with an insanely flexible and decked out accessory kit, the CL2 is worth checking out.

 Thanks for reading!